PooyehA/Deep-LASI/docs/source/documentation.rst

 PicoQuant universal file format (*.ptu*)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-While *Deep-LASI* can handle confocal data obtained on scanning laser microscopes in 'Pick-n-destroy' mode.
+*Deep-LASI* can handle confocal data obtained on scanning laser microscopes in 'Pick-n-destroy' mode.
 Single time-traces saved in the PicoQuant universal file format (*.ptu*) can be read in consecutively.

 Hierarchical Data Format 5 (*.hdf5*)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~